blairliikala/Caption-Reader/README.md

 # \<captions-viewer>

 A web component to display captions as a video plays.
-Includes automatic scrolling to the caption cue, and events when a chapter is clicked.
+Think Spotify or Apple Music lyrics.
+Includes automatic scrolling to the caption cue as the video plays, and events when a chapter is clicked.

+Also check out the other component that makes it easier to manage starting and ending live streams for viewers [https://livestreamwrapper.vercel.app/demo/](https://livestreamwrapper.vercel.app/demo/)

+## In Development

+While this remains under a 1.0 release, some things might change.
+I am not happy yet with how HLS captions are working, or how styling is applied and plan to do some releases to improve those.

 ## Basic Usage